-1 that the customer receives BGSS service from PSE&G).
-2 The residential customer bill impacts comparing the current and proposed ETAC and 3 GTAC are included in Attachment 4 for the aforementioned typical customers as well 4 as other typical customer usage patterns.
-5 Q. Is the Company issuing a Public Notice in this proceeding?
-6 A. Yes.
-PSE&G's electric customers will see an increase (i.e., a lower rate credit) and gas 7 customers will see a decrease (i.e. higher rate credit), therefore the Company will issue 8 a Public Notice.
-9 Q. Does this conclude your testimony?
-10 A. Yes, it does.
+1 to \$98.53, or \$1.89 or approximately 1.96% (based upon Delivery Rates and BGSS- 2 RSG charges in effect August 1, 2023, and assuming that the customer receives BGSS 3 service from PSE&G).
+4 The residential customer bill impacts comparing the current and proposed ETAC and 5 GTAC are included in Attachment 4 for the aforementioned typical customers as well 6 as other typical customer usage patterns.
+7 Q. Is the Company issuing a Public Notice in this proceeding?
+7 8 Q. A. Is the Company issuing a Public Notice in this proceeding?
+Yes.
+PSE&G's electric customers will see a decrease (i.e., a lower rate credit) and gas 8 Yes.
+PSE&G's electric customers will see a decrease (i.e., a lower rate credit) and gas 8 9 10 А. Yes.
+PSE&G's electric customers will see a decrease (i.e., a lower rate credit) and gas customers will see a decrease (i.e. lower rate credit), therefore the Company will issue a Public Notice.
+8 9 Yes.
+PSE&G's electric customers will see a decrease (i.e., a lower rate credit) and gas customers will see a decrease (i.e. lower rate credit), therefore the Company will issue